linhandev/dietpi_fan/README.md

 # fan
-Simple fan management service for Diet Pie
+A simple fan management service for DietPie